lianglee/OhYesTheme/README.md

 Installation
 ==============
-* Download Theme
+* Download the Theme

-* If you are downloading from Github then after extract in mod directory rename folder 'OhyesTheme-master' to 'OhyesTheme'
+* If you are downloading from Github then after extract in mod directory rename the folder 'OhyesTheme-master' to 'OhyesTheme'

-* Extract it into 'mod' directory.
+* Extract it into the 'mod' directory.
 * Enable it.

-* Run Upgrade.php
+* Click / Run Upgrade.php

-* Flush Cache.
+* Click / Flush Caches.

 Integrations
 ==============
-## For Adding Menu In Header.
+##For Adding Menu In Header.
     see file integration/HeaderMenu.md

-## Change footer
+##Change footer
-    ssee file integration/ChangeFooter.md
+    see file integration/ChangeFooter.md

 Contributors
 ==============
- ## To See List.
+##To See List
-   see file CONTRIBUTORS.md
+   <pre> see file CONTRIBUTORS.md </pre>

 Report Issues
 ===============